untitaker/blog/README.md

 # blog

 This is the code powering [unterwaditzer.net](https://unterwaditzer.net/).
-It is a set of RST and HTML files compiled with [soupault](https://soupault.app/).
+It is a set of Markdown and HTML files compiled with [soupault](https://soupault.app/).

 ## Build